Duration and properties of the embedded phase of star formation in 37 nearby galaxies from PHANGS-JWST: Introduction

-The advent of JWST grants access to high-resolution mid-IR tracers that offer invaluable insights into the earliest stages of star-formation.
-Such analyses are challenging due to the complex origin of the mid-IR emission, which correlates both with classical molecular gas tracers like CO \citep{Leroy_2023_midIR_CO_1kpc, Leroy_2023_midIR_CO_Ha, Chown_CO_IR_2025}, indicating that the mid-IR can be considered as a tracer of the gas column density, and with the attenuation-corrected H$\alpha$ emission \citep{Leroy_2023_midIR_CO_Ha}, because it is sensitive to local heating of the dust grains in star-forming regions.
-As such, the mid-IR emission arises from the combined emission of both diffuse gas reservoirs and compact star-forming regions, contributing in roughly similar proportion \citep{Leroy_2023_midIR_CO_Ha, Pathak_2024_midIR_pdf}.
-Among the different photometric bands observable in the mid-IR, the continuum-dominated bands around $\sim$20~$\mu$m (e.g., WISE/22~$\mu$m, MIPS/24~$\mu$m, MIRI/21~$\mu$m), have been extensively used to correct the SFR estimates for dust-attenuation in \hii\ regions \citep[e.g.,][]{Calzetti_midIR_2007, Leroy_sfr_calibration_2012, Kennicutt_resolved_SF_m51_2007, Whitcomb_sfr_tracers_2023, Belfiore_2023b_sfr_midIR} and to locate spatially the sites of embedded star formation \citep[e.g.,][]{Gratier_2012, Corbelli_2017, Kim_2021_embedded24_mic, Kim_2023_ngc628}.
+The advent of JWST has granted access to high-resolution mid-IR tracers that offer invaluable insights into the earliest stages of star-formation.
+Such analyses are challenging due to the complex origin of the mid-IR emission, which correlates both with classical molecular gas tracers such as CO \citep{Leroy_2023_midIR_CO_1kpc, Leroy_2023_midIR_CO_Ha, Chown_CO_IR_2025}, indicating that the mid-IR can be considered as a tracer of the gas column density, and with the attenuation-corrected H$\alpha$ emission \citep{Leroy_2023_midIR_CO_Ha}, because it is sensitive to local heating of the dust grains in star-forming regions.
+As such, the mid-IR emission arises from the combined emission of diffuse gas reservoirs and compact star-forming regions, which contribute in roughly similar proportions \citep{Leroy_2023_midIR_CO_Ha, Pathak_2024_midIR_pdf}.
+Among the different photometric bands observable in the mid-IR, the continuum-dominated bands around $\sim$20~$\mu$m (e.g., WISE/22~$\mu$m, MIPS/24~$\mu$m, MIRI/21~$\mu$m) have been extensively used to correct the SFR estimates for dust-attenuation in \hii\ regions \citep[e.g.,][]{Calzetti_midIR_2007, Leroy_sfr_calibration_2012, Kennicutt_resolved_SF_m51_2007, Whitcomb_sfr_tracers_2023, Belfiore_2023b_sfr_midIR} and to locate the sites of embedded star formation \citep[e.g.,][]{Gratier_2012, Corbelli_2017, Kim_2021_embedded24_mic, Kim_2023_ngc628}.
 Focusing on the latter, \cite{Kim_2021_embedded24_mic} used the compact \textit{Spitzer}/24~$\mu$m emission in five nearby galaxies to measure the duration of the heavily obscured star-formation phase ($t_{\rm obscured}$), finding values ranging from 1.4 to 3.8\,Myr.
 The first analysis carried out with the PHANGS-JWST sample \citep{Lee_2023_phangs_jwst, Chown_CO_IR_2025} suggested that the deeply embedded phase of star formation may indeed be short-lived, but it was restricted to a single measurement obtained for NGC\,628 \citep[\mbox{$t_{\rm obscured}$ = 2.3$^{+2.7}_{-1.4}$\,Myr};][]{Kim_2023_ngc628}.
 In this paper, we extend the analysis of the embedded phase of star formation to the largest sample to date, consisting of 37 galaxies drawn from the PHANGS surveys, for which sufficiently high spatial resolution can be probed in CO, H$\alpha$, and 21~$\mu$m.
 For the first time, this allows for analysis of the statistical properties of the timescales associated with the dust-emitted 21~$\mu$m band and their dependence on various physical parameters that may control the earliest phases of feedback.